unicesi/EketalCompiler/README.md

   This project uses XText to implement a compiler for EKetal.
 We use Jbase to generate pure java expressions and statements using the XText framework.

-  The compiler generates AspectJ and Java code to instrument distributed applications.
+  The compiler generates AspectJ and Java code to instrument monitoring in distributed applications.

-  This guide describes first how to install the development environment using MAVEN and test it.
-If you are a programmer interested in experimenting with the language or a reviewer interested in the project, this may be the recommended installation procedure.
+  This guide describes how to install the development environment and test it.
+If you are a developer interested in experimenting with the language or a reviewer interested in the project, this may be the recommended installation procedure, we recommend to install this project via Maven.

   If you are interested in extending or contributing to the language design and compiler implementation we also provide a description of how to download the source code and generate the development environment.
-First, we describe how to download the source code, how to compile it using MAVEN.
+First, we describe how to download the source code, how to compile it using Maven.
 Then we describe how to install the IDE as an Eclipse's plugin and create the development environment from eclipse.

 ## 1. Installing EKETAL's development environment using MAVEN